mroonga/mroonga/doc/source/tutorial/storage.rst

 You can create an index for _id column, but it should be HASH type.

 Let's add records in the table by INSERT.
-Since _id column is implemented as a virtual column and its value is assigned by groonga, you cannot specify the value when updating.
+Since _id column is implemented as a virtual column and its value is assigned by Groonga, you cannot specify the value when updating.
 So you need to exclude it from setting columns, or you need to use ``null`` as its value. ::

   mysql> INSERT INTO memos VALUES (null, "Saury for today's dinner.");